 It was on Skye that John MacKinnon, the chief of Clan MacKinnon, helped Prince Charlie escape Scotland for France.
 As a token of his gratitude, the Prince gave John the secret recipe to his liqueur that had been created for him when he was at the French court.

 Many generations later, in 1873, that secret recipe passed into the hands of John Ross of the Broadford Hotel on Skye and John’s son James went on to register “an dram buidheach” (in Gaelic, “the drink that satisfies”) as a trademark.
 In 1914, Malcolm MacKinnon obtained the recipe and trademark and established what we know today as the Drambuie Liqueur Company.

 Interestingly, the recipe continues to remain under wraps, known by only a few within the company.

 I remember the first time I tried Drambuie.
-I was newly married to Mr. C and it was one of his favorites, however, I didn’t like it at all.
+I was newly married to Mr. C, and it was one of his favorites; however, I didn’t like it at all!
 How tastes can change.
-My tastebuds now appreciate the wonderful combination of both spicy and sweet that is born from the blend of aged Scotch whisky, heather honey, herbs, and spices.
+My tastebuds now appreciate the delicious combination of both spicy and sweet that is born from the blend of aged Scotch whisky, heather honey, herbs, and spices.
 It’s the perfect digestif.

 Prince Charlie’s Coffee